 Like its blonde equivalent, ash brown is surprisingly versatile.
-It plays nicely with shades on the cool end of the spectrum, particularly pastels, and even looks lovely alongside notes of gold and caramel.
+It plays nicely with shades on the cool end of the spectrum, mainly pastels, and even looks lovely alongside notes of gold and caramel.

-If you’re looking for a hair refresh, ash brown is an on-trend way to do it.
+If you’re looking for a hair refresh or trading in dark brown hair, ash brown is an on-trend way to do it.

 We love this shade on medium and long hair, especially with caramel sections around the face to mimic the way long days in the sun might lighten the hair.

 If caramel ash is approachable, then toffee is the shade’s moody cousin.
-The shade is a true ash brown that flatters light and medium skin tones—not to mention the matte finish we’ve been seeing in fashion editorials.
+The shade is a true ash brown that flatters light and medium skin tones—not to mention the matte finish we’ve seen in fashion editorials.

 On fine or long hair, toffee ash can feel a little one-note.
 In that case, ask your stylist for strategic lowlights throughout the hair.
 These well-placed streaks will add depth to your new shade.